 The Company has elected not to recognise right-of-use assets and lease liabilities for leases of low-value assets and short-term leases.
-The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+The Company recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term i.
+Ordinary shares ii.
+Share premium

-2.2.6 Share capital
+4.6 Share capital